System Structures

 The basic dynamic: African scaling ventures need a type of capital that the ecosystem does not systematically provide - patient, risk-tolerant, locally denominated, with return expectations calibrated to African operating conditions.
 What they receive is structurally mismatched with what they need.

 The mismatch is most structurally visible in offshore incorporation.
-To raise the capital that exists, African founders must incorporate in Delaware or the Cayman Islands.
-That incorporation structure extracts their IP, their governance, and their accountability from the African ecosystem that employs their team and serves their customers.
-The founders who successfully scale become less embedded in the local ecosystem as investors, mentors, and advocates because their institutional home is now international.
+Offshoring African Startups documents the mechanism in operational detail; the substantive treatment of how the offshore-incorporation requirement operates as a structural barrier to domestic capital mobilisation sits in Political & Regulatory Barriers, Feedback Loops Loop 5, and The Political Economy of the Ecosystem.
+The pattern matters here for what it reveals about the architecture: founders who successfully scale become less embedded in the local ecosystem as investors, mentors, and advocates because their institutional home is now international.
 The flywheel that should power the next generation of founders leaks at precisely the point where it should be strongest.
+This is the Akerlof asymmetry made empirical: the high-quality assets the architecture would most benefit from retaining are precisely the ones the architecture's information failure drives offshore.

 The domestic capital dimension of the same structure runs in parallel.
-The informal capital mechanisms ordinary Africans use work because they operate with high trust, low transaction costs, and strong local accountability.
+The informal capital mechanisms ordinary Africans use - stokvels in South Africa, chamas in Kenya, tontines in Francophone West Africa, equub in Ethiopia - work because they operate with high trust, low transaction costs, and strong local accountability.
 The formal investment infrastructure through which wealthy Africans participate in capital markets is oriented in the opposite direction - toward international structures, dollar returns, and distant assets.
 Domestic institutional capital - pension funds, sovereign wealth funds, insurance companies - is similarly misaligned, currently underinvested in African scaling ventures relative to its long-run interest in domestic economic growth.
+The substantive treatment of why pension regulatory architecture and DFI mandates produce this misalignment - and the specific reforms that would address it - sits across the Capital Systems chapter and operationalised in Enabling Conditions 6, 7, 8, and 9 specified in Recommendations.

-Breaking the capital architecture mismatch requires structural diversification: more revenue-based financing, more local currency debt, more patient equity, and genuine DFI risk appetite at the growth stage.
+Breaking the Capital Architecture Mismatch requires structural diversification: more revenue-based financing, more local currency debt, more patient equity, and genuine DFI risk appetite at the growth stage.
 It requires regulatory reform that creates enabling rather than obstructing conditions for cross-border venture operation.
-And it requires deliberately designed diaspora investment channels that work with actual investor incentives.
+It requires deliberately designed diaspora investment channels that work with actual investor incentives.
+None of these is exotic.
+All are within existing institutional authority.
+The reason they have not been implemented is the political economy of the existing architecture - which is the Misaligned Incentive Engine operating on the Capital Architecture Mismatch.

 How the three structures interact

-The Capability Trap means institutions cannot diagnose the Misaligned Incentive Engine or the Capital Architecture Mismatch.
-Governments that cannot understand scaling ecosystems cannot design the regulatory reforms that would address the capital architecture mismatch.
-Innovation agencies that cannot evaluate programme effectiveness cannot identify the incentive misalignments that perpetuate ineffective acceleration.
+The Capability Trap blocks diagnosis of the other two.
+Institutions that lack the analytical capability to understand scaling ecosystems cannot diagnose the Misaligned Incentive Engine in their own programme architecture or the Capital Architecture Mismatch in their own funding instruments.
+Governments that cannot evaluate scaling outcomes cannot identify which regulatory reforms would dissolve the offshore-incorporation pressure.
+Innovation agencies that cannot measure programme effectiveness cannot identify the incentive misalignments that perpetuate ineffective acceleration.
+The first interaction is informational: the trap stabilises by preventing the diagnosis that would shift the other two.

-The Misaligned Incentive Engine means that even where actors have the capability to diagnose structural problems, they are not rewarded for acting on that diagnosis.
+The Misaligned Incentive Engine blocks action on diagnosis.
+Even where actors have the capability to diagnose structural problems, they are not rewarded for acting on the diagnosis.
 Donors who understand that acceleration does not reliably produce scaling outcomes continue to fund acceleration because that is what their reporting systems reward.
-The donor funding contraction of 2025–26 does not resolve this - it removes the resource without changing the incentive logic.
+The donor funding contraction of 2025–26 - documented substantively in Lessons from the Correction - does not resolve this.
+It removes the resource without changing the incentive logic.
+The second interaction is behavioural: the engine stabilises by ensuring that even diagnosed structures cannot be acted on within the existing reward architecture.